-How to celebrate
+How to take part

-When is American Pharmacists Month in 2022?
+When is American Pharmacists Month in 2023?

 American Pharmacists Month is observed on October 1 each year.